davidrayoussef/funcifyr/README.md

 # funcifyr.js
-funcifyr.js (pronounced Funkifier) is a functional library used for function composition and creation, and data manipulation.
+funcifyr.js is a functional library used for function creation, combination, composition and decoration.

 # tl;dr
 ```javascript